CooperGilliland/Gilliland_Containment/README.txt

 Applicaition Gilliland_SpeachToText has been added to PAL 10/21/17
 TextAnalysisAPI updated.
-Application Gilliland_Sentiment added to PAL
+Application Gilliland_Sentiment added to PAL as startup project 10/30/17
+Medium level api source code added from microsoft for recommendation api.
+Application Gilliland_Recommend added to PAL as startup project